avasay/avasay.github.io/_posts/2019-10-31-Get-Random-Element-From-Cached-List.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/135765356@N07/48991802768/in/dateposted-public/" title="random-cache-1"><img src="https://live.staticflickr.com/65535/48991802768_f1a31dc5c5_n.jpg" width="640" height="auto" alt="random-cache-1"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 On Refresh, I may get the same image again.
 Or I may get a different one.
 This is because I only have three things to choose from.
-For a list with hundreds of elements, I may get a different one everytime.
+For a list with thousands or even hundreds of elements, I may get a different one everytime.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/135765356@N07/48991802748/in/dateposted-public/" title="random-cache-2"><img src="https://live.staticflickr.com/65535/48991802748_416cd811b7_n.jpg" width="640" height="auto" alt="random-cache-2"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>